Use the links below to quickly navigate to the information you are looking for:

 SPECIAL CATEGORY PERSONAL DATA

-- Explicit consent – where you have given explicit consent.
+- Explicit consent – where you have given explicit consent;

-- Not for profit bodies - The processing is carried out in the course of the legitimate activities of a not-for-profit body and only relates to members or related persons and the personal data is not disclosed outside that body without consent.
+- Not for profit bodies – the processing is carried out in the course of the legitimate activities of a not-for-profit body and only relates to members or related persons and the personal data is not disclosed outside that body without consent;

-- Public information - The processing relates to personal data which is manifestly made public by you.
+- Public information – the processing relates to personal data which is manifestly made public by you.

 Under the GDPR the University considers that the legal basis for processing your personal data, for the purposes of alumni engagement and/or fundraising, is legitimate interests.

-The University of Warwick’s core mission is to advance education, knowledge and learning through teaching and research.
+The UoW’s core mission is to advance education, knowledge and learning through teaching and research.
 Now more than ever, with changes in the way higher education is funded, our students (past, present and future) and our communities, have an expectation that we will work in partnership with them to enable them succeed academically, but also to champion social, cultural and economic growth and secure our future sustainability.
 We do this through a variety of teaching, student, research, community and capital projects, which our alumni engagement and fundraising activities are designed to support.
 As such, we have a legitimate interest in engaging with our alumni, donors and potential supporters to enable us achieve these goals.

 The processing of your data is therefore necessary in order to allow us achieve these goals.
 However, we always ensure that we balance these objectives against your rights and freedoms as an individual, by reviewing our activities regularly for compliance with our ethical and legal obligations.